primev/bidder_node_docker/README.md

 # Prerequisites
 - Docker and Docker Compose installed on your machine
-- A valid private key.
-Use the [faucet](https://faucet.testnet.mev-commit.xyz/) to receive funds.
+- A funded mev-commit address and valid private key - [faucet](https://faucet.testnet.mev-commit.xyz/) to receive funds.

 # Setup Instructions
 1. Clone the repository